shadrak98/GoldenWind/README.md

 The Distributed nature of Blockchain and the use of cryptocurrencies and smart contracts allow the network to grow, self-govern, and distribute in open and merit-based way.
 BitbyBit focuses on product-based crowdfunding rather than equity-based crowdfunding.

 BitbyBit offers a Backer Insurance - a security mechanism that holds campaign funds in smart contract governed by backer vote.
+This financial incentive holds creators accountable to their promised timelines and provides a basic security mechanism for backers.

 ### Flow: